Coronavirus: EU rules out Schengen border closures amid Italy outbreak | DW | 24.02.2020

 The EU's stance echoes France, which borders Italy, in which it has said there was no need to shut its borders over the spread of virus in Italy.

+However, bus passengers who arrived in the southeast city of Lyon on Monday from Milan were kept onboard for health checks after the driver was hospitalized with symptoms similar to those of the new coronavirus, security sources said.

-Austria, however, had temporarily halted through the border rail traffic from neighboring Italy.
+In Austria, authorities had temporarily halted through the border rail traffic from neighboring Italy.

 Read more: Coronavirus: Turkey and Pakistan close borders with Iran

 More than 200 people have come down with the virus in Italy over the past four days.
-On Monday, the country confirmed its fourth death due to the coronavirus.
+On Monday, the country confirmed its fifth death due to the coronavirus.

-The victim was an 84-year-old man who was in hospital for an unrelated illness when he was struck down by the disease.

-The three other people who have died of the illness were also elderly and at least two of them had serious underlying health problems.
+The four other people who have died of the illness were also elderly and at least three of them had serious underlying health problems.

 Over the weekend, Italian authorities put several towns in the wealthy northern regions of Lombardy and Veneto in lockdown and effective quarantine.